Skip to content

 return self.eer

-Evaluate performance at specific threshold
+Evaluate performance at specific threshold Args: threshold: Cut-off threshold. metric: Metric to use.

 Returns: